vladvoicux64/mercaptanpy/README.md

 By using this project, you agree to comply with all applicable laws, regulations, and terms of service of the networks you interact with.

 # Description
 Mercaptan is a multi-connection, multi-threaded SOCKS5 DNS tunnel.
 It allows piping your network traffic through DNS requests, in mediums where it would be restricted.
+It also doubles as a privacy oriented DNS server, blocking known ad and tracking domains and forwarding DNS requests to [Quad9](https://quad9.net/).

 # Installation and setup
 ## Virtual environment